FAQ

 Q: How much does it cost to join?

-A: All members must pay a non-refundable $25.00 joining fee and contribute a $100.00 investment to the Coop.
-If you terminate your Coop membership your investment will be refunded to you upon your request.
+A: All members must pay a non-refundable $25.00 joining fee and contribute a $100.00 equity investment to the Coop.
+If you terminate your Coop membership your equity investment will be refunded to you upon your request.
 Each adult member of your household will be asked to make these member payments.
 Extended payment plans are available upon request.
 For members who receive certain kinds of income-based assistance, the joining fee is $5 and the refundable member investment is $10.

 Q: Does the Coop accept cents-off coupons?
 SNAP/Food Stamps?
 WIC?